 In another case, a 65-year old woman was awarded $1.85 million after suing for medical malpractice in her gallbladder removal surgery.
 During her laparoscopic procedure, the surgeon accidentally made a cut in the patient’s liver which resulted in severe post-surgical pain.
 The patient called the office three different times complaining about her pain but the nurse failed to report these calls to the surgeon.

 A 60-year old man received a $425,000 settlement after his gallbladder removal surgery went wrong due to negligence.
 Initially, he was admitted into the hospital to have surgery on his toe, but nurses noticed that he began to show signs of gallbladder disease while hospitalized.
 Once it was determined that the patient needed his gallbladder removed, he was admitted into surgery.
 After 7 hours, surgeons decided they could not successfully complete the surgery after accidentally cutting part of his liver, called his bile duct.
 This mistake led to the patient undergoing extensive digestive reconstruction work and left him traumatized.

-If you or a loved one can relate to any of these gallbladder surgery stories, you might have a Cleveland medical malpractice case.
-Tittle & Perlmuter can help you get justice for this negligence, we’ll fight for you!
+If you or a loved one can relate to any of these gallbladder surgery stories, you might have a malpractice case.
+A local attorney can help you get justice for this negligence.

 Gallbladder surgery complications resulting from negligence can be scary and life-threatening.
 Are you or a loved one a victim of gallbladder surgery malpractice in Cleveland?
 Tittle & Perlmuter’s experienced lawyers can help.
 Fill out our contact form or call us for more information.